Frequently Asked Questions

 - Regional strategy and delivery - developing the school led system.

-- Supporting growth and development of system leadership - targeting, market warming, designation, induction and Quality Assurance of system leaders.
+- Supporting growth and development of system leadership.

-The funding passported to local hubs and leads is to deliver these commissions.
-Hubs report to the region who in turn report quarterly to the DfE.
+The funding passported to Sub Regional Leads to deliver these commissions.
+Sub Regional Leads report to the region who in turn report quarterly to the DfE.